Top

 Cad Cam Dentistry

 Dental practice depends on excellent customer referrals.
-Patients are on the lookout for dental practices that use advanced technologies like Cad Cam in dentistry and offer unparalleled customer service by reducing waiting and operation times.
+Patients are looking for dental practices that use advanced technologies like Cad Cam in dentistry and offer unparalleled customer service by reducing waiting and operation times.

-Cad Cam dentistry has been in existence for the last 20 years, but it has primarily been relegated to dentistry laboratories.
-It is in the previous decade that patients have seen widespread adoption of technology in the office sphere.
+Cad Cam dentistry has existed for the last 20 years but has primarily been relegated to dentistry laboratories.
+In the previous decade, patients have seen widespread adoption of technology in the office sphere.

 What is Cad Cam Dentistry

 CAD stands for Computer-aided design, while CAD means computer-aided manufacturing.
-The technology enables your dentist to take a digital image of your teeth and gums.
-This is then fed to computer software which sends this information to a milling machine.
-The technology is extremely accurate, with little chance of error.
+The technology lets your dentist take a digital image of your teeth and gums.
+This is then fed to computer software, which sends this information to a milling machine.
+The technology is highly accurate, with little chance of error.

-The technology was first introduced in the 1980s but was relegated to lab use.
+The technology was introduced in the 1980s but relegated to lab use.
 At that time, the Cad cam dentistry equipment was cumbersome and inefficient.
-With time advancements in technologies led to the adoption of Cad Cam technologies in the dentist chairside.
+With time, advancements in technology led to the adoption of Cad Cam technologies in the dentist chairside.

-Before the technology introduces, restorations would take a week.
-A prosthesis would create when the patient visited the dentistry, and they would wear it temporarily for a week until the laboratory would process the final crowns.
+Before the technology is introduced, restorations would take a week.
+A prosthesis would be created when the patient visits the dentist, and they would wear it temporarily for a week until the laboratory processes the final crowns.
 With the introduction of technology, patients could get restorations on the same day.

 In-Office CAD/CAM Digital Technologies

-As stated above, Cad Cam technologies were for a long time relegated to the laboratories.
-The introduction of modern dental digital scanners, milling machines, and 3-D printing meant that the equipment used was less bulky, leading to wide-scale adoption in dentistry offices.
+As stated above, Cad Cam technologies were relegated to the laboratories for a long time.
+Introducing modern dental digital scanners, milling machines, and 3-D printing meant that the equipment used was less bulky, leading to wide-scale adoption in dentistry offices.
 Many dental practices use the equipment to reduce delivery timelines, increase efficiency, improve customer relations, and improve their bottom line as they can now serve more customers.

 Dental digital scanners